yafernandes/datadog-experience/labs/kubernetes/README.md

 #### Build does not complete successfully

-If for any reason the build does *not* complete successfully, be sure to run the `sh destroy.sh` script afterwards.
+If for any reason the build does *not* complete successfully, be sure to run the `./destroy.sh` script afterwards.
 This tears down any AWS resources that were created or leftover residuals.